Resources

 • Teacher Support Programs: Establishing mentorship programs and support networks to foster collaboration and knowledge sharing.

-Collaborations and partnerships play a crucial role in the successful implementation of the child education plan.
+Collaborations and partnerships play a crucial role in successfully implementing the child education plan.
 These collaborations include:

 • NGO Partnerships: Collaborating with non-governmental organisations to leverage their expertise and resources.